samyakdoshi5/rssi-antennatracker/README.md

 ## PCB Files

-`pcb (draft)/` contains a draft KiCad project plus exported manufacturing files:
+`pcb (draft)/` contains a draft KiCad project:

-- `Triversity-Tracker/main/main.kicad_pro`
-- `Triversity-Tracker/main/main.kicad_sch`
+- `main.kicad_pro` — Project file
-- `Triversity-Tracker/main/main.kicad_pcb`
+- `main.kicad_sch` — Schematic
-- Gerber, drill, and zipped export files for the draft board
+- `main.kicad_pcb` — PCB layout

-Treat these as draft fabrication assets until they have been checked against the latest mechanical and wiring changes.
+Treat this as a draft design until it has been checked against the latest mechanical and wiring changes.
+Manufacturing files (Gerber, drill, etc.) have not yet been exported.

 ## Quick Tuning Order